varigence/docs/bimlflex/trial-process/installing-custom-ssis-components.md

 ## Detailed Steps

-The following detailed steps walks through the installation of the custom Ssis components required for BimlFlex Ssis packages
+The following detailed steps walks through the installation of the custom SSIS components required for BimlFlex SSIS packages

 ### Downloading the components